leapcode/bitmask-dev/docs/mail/index.rst

 The life cycle of a LEAP Email
 ------------------------------

-See :ref:`the life cycle of a leap email <mail_journey>` for an overview of the life cycle of an email through ``LEAP`` providers.
+See :ref:`the life cycle of a leap email <journey>` for an overview of the life cycle of an email through ``LEAP`` providers.